 - The national graduation rate for homeless children is below 25%.

-Most of our client families are the working poor.
-For them, homelessness is not a way of life; it’s a time in their lives.
-By minimizing the impact of this difficult time on the children and their academic growth, ACP contributes to their likelihood of breaking the cycle of poverty.
+Most of our client families are working poor, and virtually all of them live well below the poverty line.
+For them, homelessness is not a way of life, but a time in their lives.
+By minimizing the impact of this difficult time on the academic progress of children, ACP contributes to the likelihood that they will be promoted each year, graduate from high school and ultimately break the cycle of poverty.

-Stability and education are key solutions to solve the homeless problem here in Charlotte.
-The relationship between education and income is one of the best-documented in economics: those with more education make more money.
+Stability and education are the keys to solving the homeless problem here in Charlotte.
+The relationship between education and income well-documented.
+Those with more education make more money.
 For every year a child progresses through school, the likelihood of being poor and homeless as an adult decreases.

 We can pay now or pay later.
-It costs ACP $985 per year to serve a homeless child.
-Compare that to $62,000 for that same child to be in our juvenile justice system or $39,000 to be incarcerated as an adult or for the costs of substance abuse treatment or government assistance later.
-Helping these children now not only fulfills their hopes and dreams; it creates better citizens and employees for our community.
+It currently costs ACP $817 per year to serve a client homeless child.
+Compare that to the more than $60,000 per year it costs us for a child to be in our juvenile justice system or the nearly $40,000 per year it costs taxpayers to incarcerate or provide substance abuse treatment for an adult. or government.
+Helping homeless children now not only fulfills their hopes and dreams; it creates better citizens and employees for our community.

 Student performance data reported at the conclusion of the 2012-2013 school year revealed that 99% of our client students were promoted to the next grade (compare to 64% nationally), 92 percent passed grade level reading standards and 92 percent passed grade-level math performance standards.